 This type of bee is similar to the bumblebee in size, but the top of their abdomen is bare and shiny instead of furry.
 Carpenter bees do not build nests; they prefer to burrow into wood which can cause serious structural damage to properties if not treated.
 If you spot a large number of these bees near a building, it’s best to call pest control as soon as possible.

 The honey bee is a lot smaller, around ⅝ inches maximum size, and an orange-brown and black in colour instead of a brighter yellow.
 Honey bees are very social and live as a colony in large hives, and are not aggressive unless they feel the need to defend their colony.

 A yellow jacket is probably the most recognisable type of wasp, characterised by its bright yellow and black stripes and long antennae.
 They live in self-constructed paper nests, and again, tend to be slow to sting unless the nest is threatened.
 However if you spot a nest on or near your property, it’s wise to have it professionally dealt with.

 A paper wasp is brown in colour, with reddish or yellow markings.
 They are larger and longer in the abdomen than yellow jackets, which can make them look more menacing although they are not naturally aggressive.

 Hornets are a much more serious problem, and although not very common, they should be treated with caution.
 The only type you’re likely to see in the UK is the European hornet – they look like a larger version of a yellowjacket, but their stings are far more venomous.
 Hornets are dangerous if disturbed, so call pest control immediately if you come across any nests.

 If you need help managing any of the common pests above, give Eliminate Ltd a call.
 We offer wasp and bee removal throughout the UK, and are highly trained at eradicating nests in both commercial and domestic properties.
-If you need effective pest control, give us a call today or visit our website.
+If you need effective pest control, give us a call today.